Skip to main content

 Since the beginning of the discipline, anthropologists have described how cultures construct gender roles and sexual practices in many different cultural contexts.
 This chapter will explore the origins of gender and consider various forms of biological evidence for gender differences.
 And it will consider how power operates in cultural constructions of gender and sexuality.
 Anthropologists have discovered great diversity in human systems of gender and expressions of sexuality.

-This page titled 12.1: Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jennifer Hasty, David G. Lewis, Marjorie M. Snipes, & Marjorie M. Snipes (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.1: Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jennifer Hasty, David G. Lewis, Marjorie M. Snipes, & Marjorie M. Snipes (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform.